eNMS-automation/eNMS/docs/source/automation/service_editor.md

 the result for use in subsequent services.

--   `Postprocessing Mode`: Control whether or not the `Postprocessing` script is executed
+-   `Postprocessing Mode`: Control whether or not the `Postprocessing` script is executed.
-    -   `Always run`: The `Postprocessing` script will execute for each device
+    -   `Always run`: The `Postprocessing` script will execute for each device.
-    -   `Run on success only` (**default**)
+    -   `Run on success only` (**default**).
-    -   `Run on failure only`
+    -   `Run on failure only`.
 -   `PostProcessing`: A python script to inspect or update the current result.
-    -   Variable **results**
+    -   Variable **results**.
         -   Contains the full results dictionary for the current device, exactly as seen in the results view.
             - Changes to this dictionary are reflected in the final result of the service.
+            - The user can use python code to even change the value of the `success` key.
         -   **results["success"]** The overall service status.
         -   **results["result"]** The resulting data from running the service.
     -   See [Using Python in the Service Editor](../service_python_code/) for the full list of variables and functions.
-    -   Note that a log is generated any time postprocessing is skipped
+    -   Note that a log is generated any time postprocessing is skipped.

 #### Validation